flow-project/flow/cistar_dev/docs/AWS_tutorial.md

   workflow:
   - All code modification will happen in the learning-traffic directory
-  - Before each experiment, run the command `make prepare` , which will remove the cistar directory in rllab root and copy `learning-traffic/cistar-dev/cistar` into your rllab root directory
+  - Before each experiment, run the command `make prepare` , which will remove the cistar_dev directory in rllab root and copy `learning-traffic/cistar_dev-dev/cistar_dev` into your rllab root directory
-    - This means if you make modifications to cistar in the rllab directory, they may be lost
+    - This means if you make modifications to cistar_dev in the rllab directory, they may be lost
-  - Before each experiment, always make sure you have a commit to that exact snapshot of the `cistar` directory.
-This is because you may modify cistar later.
-When you want to run `visualizer.py` , which is our modified version of `sim_policy.py` , AKA when you want to create rollout plots, you need the files in `rllab/cistar` to match the files that were there when you originally ran the experiment.
+  - Before each experiment, always make sure you have a commit to that exact snapshot of the `cistar_dev` directory.
+This is because you may modify cistar_dev later.
+When you want to run `visualizer.py` , which is our modified version of `sim_policy.py` , AKA when you want to create rollout plots, you need the files in `rllab/cistar_dev` to match the files that were there when you originally ran the experiment.
      So when you want to create rollout plots, you will checkout the commit that matches when you ran the experiment and run make